intentkit/IntentKit/README.md

     You also probably want to run the example app on an actual iOS device to make sure your links all work as expected.

+5. In `IntentKit.podspec`, add your app to the subspec that corresponds to the handler your application responds to.
+Just add your app's folder name to the list of other application folder names in the appropriate resource bundle file glob.

-5. Submit a pull request!
+6. Submit a pull request!

 If your application supports actions not currently represented in a handler, or is part of a class of applications that doesn't currently have a handler, you'll have to write code to add support.
 The current handler code is easy to read; refer to an existing handler subclass as a reference for creating your own handler methods or `INKHandler` subclasses.